sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

 ### Workshop Commission
 - Prof. Dr. Sebastian Meier, Potsdam University of Applied Sciences
 - Edyta Paulina Bogucka, Technical University Munich
-- Florian Ledermann, Vienna University
+- Florian Ledermann, Technical University Vienna

 ### Code of Conduct
 This workshop is specifically for young scientists.
 Young scientists with diverse backgrounds, in different stages of their careers and different perspectives.
 The workshop should provide a safe space for knowledge exchange, discussions and learning from one another.
 We wish for respectful and thoughtful interactions throughout the event.